bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 One of the ways the event object is used most frequently is to prevent default behavior.
-This is especially true when we\'re working with forms and with the submission of forms, we want to prevent the default submission of the form so that we can do something with that form data before it\'s submitted, and so we\'ll use that frequently.
+This is especially true when we&apos;re working with forms and with the submission of forms, we want to prevent the default submission of the form so that we can do something with that form data before it&apos;s submitted, and so we&apos;ll use that frequently.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 390.  (###) ~~~~~~~~~~~~~~~~~~~-->